gridgain/yardstick/README.md

 The framework comes with a default set of probes that collect various metrics during benchmark execution.
 Probes can be turned on or off in configuration.
 You can use a probe  for measuring throughput and latency, or a probe that gathers `vmstat` statistics, etc...
 At the end of benchmark execution, Yardstick automatically produces files with probe points.

-The framework also lets you to run benchmarks in different modes such as 'PLAIN' when nodes run on bare metall servers or 'DOCKER' when nodes run in docker containers.
+The framework also lets you run benchmarks in different modes such as 'PLAIN' when nodes run on bare-metal servers or 'DOCKER' when nodes run in docker containers.

 ### GridGain Benchmarks On Yardstick
 See <a href="https://github.com/gridgain/yardstick-gridgain" target="_blank">Yardstick GridGain Benchmarks</a> as an example of Yardstick framework usage.